seanpmaxwell/Typescript-Best-Practices/README.md

   }
 }
 ```

-##### Dependency-Injection
-- Dependency-injection is what we mean when we're trying to use the same instance of an object in several places.
-If we use Classes for organizing the backbone of our code (such as is the case in strictly object-oriented languages like Java), then we need to make sure we use the same instance of that class everywhere.
-Otherwise, we end creating unnecessary instances or the internal state between the different instances could get out of sync.
-To avoid this using classes, we'd have to go through the hassel or marking every function `public static` and using it directly on the class itself OR make sure instantiate the class before we export it (i.e. `export default new UserServiceLayer()`).

 ##### When to use Classes
- - Despite the trend though, there are a few scenarios where a class might make sense.
-Suppose there's a situation where you have some non-IO data with an internal state and you want to call functions on that state either to manipulate or access it (i.e. a data-structure).
+ - Suppose there's a situation where you have some non-IO dynamic-data and functions closely tied together and you want to call functions specifically for that data (i.e. a data-structure).
 For example, take the `new Map()` object.
 It has it's own internal state which is a group of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to update and access the key/value pairs.
-It'd be pretty inconvenient (and possibly dangerous if the state is external) to constantly have to do `const someMap = Map.new(); Map.set(someMap, 'key', 'value'), Map.get(someMap, 'key');`.
-To give a personal example: I sometimes uses classes for libraries if exported item is an object and I need to let the user pass some settings/data to it and then keep those settings constant throughout the object's lifespan.
+It'd be pretty inconvenient (and possibly dangerous if the state is external) to constantly have to do `const mapData = Map.new(); Map.set(mapData, 'key', 'value'), Map.get(mapData, 'key');`.
+ - To give a personal example: I sometimes uses classes for libraries if exported item is an object and I need to let the user pass some settings/data to it and then keep those settings constant throughout the object's lifespan.

 #### Objects summary:
-- IO data: Leave data as a basic-object and handle it with a modular-script/interface.
 - <b>Object-Literals:</b>
   - Organizing Code
   - Passing a large number of arguments between functions
-  - Storing a group of related static values and functions (i.e. the `export default` from a modular-script).
+  - Packaging a group of related constant values and functions (i.e. the `export default` from a modular-script).
 - <b>Classes:</b>
-  - Anytime your have a group of related functions and data that need to work together (i.e. data-structures, libraries which need to be passed settings)
+  - Anytime you have a multiple-instance groups of related functions/data that's not IO.
+- <b>IO data:</b>
+ - Just leave them as basic-objects and manage with an interface/modular-script.

 ## Naming